RDBALL/reading-notes2/read05.md

 The above code would be placed within the <head> of the HTML document that you would like to stylize.

-Let’s break down the above cde and see what it does.
+Let’s break down the above code and see what it does.

 - The initial <link> tag identifies that we are wanting to link something to this HTML page